Studying in Switzerland

 Are there any specific criteria for studying in Switzerland?

-If you wish to study in Switzerland, you will need to meet several specific criteria:
+If you wish to study in Switzerland, you will need to meet a number of specific criteria:

 • Within 14 days of your arrival on the territory, European students must announce their presence to the municipal authority.